-- How would you approach an expert in your field and introduce yourself?
+- In a public place, how would you approach an expert in your field and introduce yourself?

 - At a conference, how can you promote your work to other attendees while you are away from your poster?

-Don’t panic!
-Here are six expert tips for making that all-important first pitch.
+Here are six tips for making that first pitch, as a researcher.

-Tip #1: Prepare and practice a concise pitch
+Tip #1: Prepare and practice to keep it short and sharp

-“The aim of my (work/project/research) is to (do something) to try to help (people) with (problem) so that they/we/you can (achieve something).“
+“My (work/project/research) aims to (do something) to try to help (people) with (problem) so that they/we/you can (achieve something).“

-“The aim of my study is to study possible connections between prior incidence of cardiovascular disease and current kidney complications, to help improve diagnosis and prevention.”
+“My study aims to find possible connections between prior incidence of cardiovascular disease and current kidney complications, to help improve diagnosis and prevention.”

 Tip #2: Make your mission statement

-Notice that “your work” can just mean the research project you are presenting at that one conference, or it could mean your entire life’s work — your overall mission statement.
+Notice that “your work” can just mean the research project you’re presenting at that one conference, or it could mean your entire life’s work – your overall mission statement.